-The need to ship cars is relatively common.
-Home relocation, racing, and car show events are three of the most common reasons people might ship their vehicle from Australia to New Zealand.
+The need to ship cars is relatively standard.
+Home relocation, racing, and car show events are three of the most common reasons people might ship their vehicles from Australia to New Zealand.

 If you're moving to New Zealand from Australia and want to ship your car with you, we're here to help.